-The Southern California Marine Institute (SCMI) consortium represents a strategic alliance of 23 major universities,colleges, and foundations in Southern California, nine universities from the California State University System representing the Ocean Studies Institute (Channel Islands, Dominguez Hills, Fullerton, Long Beach, Los Angeles, Northridge, Pomona, San Bernardino and San Marcos) and the combined marine resources of the University of Southern California, Wrigley Institute for Environmental Studies, University California Los Angeles, and Occidental College, Los Angeles Community College District, The Bay Foundation, and NOAA National Marine Fisheries Service West Coast Region.
+The Southern California Marine Institute (SCMI) consortium represents a strategic alliance of 24 major universities, colleges, and foundations in Southern California, nine universities from the California State University System representing the Ocean Studies Institute (Channel Islands, Dominguez Hills, Fullerton, Long Beach, Los Angeles, Northridge, Pomona, San Bernardino and San Marcos) and the combined marine resources of the University of Southern California, Wrigley Institute for Environmental Studies, University California Los Angeles, Occidental College, Los Angeles Community College District, The Bay Foundation, NOAA National Marine Fisheries Service West Coast Region, and California Science Center Foundation.

 SCMI is located in the heart of The Port of Los Angeles on Terminal Island.
 The facility is a full functioning marine research institute equipped with offices, laboratories, classrooms, seawater filtration system, machine and wood shops, and a warehouse.
 There is ample docking space for universities small boats and the research vessel R/V Yellowfin.